yunaranyancat/musubi/_posts/2019-03-16-discord-EG.md

 ### 4. Drama & Arguments

 Please refrain yourself from causing a huge drama or arguments.
-You can simply block the user if you don't like them.
+You can simply block the user(s) if you don't like them.

 ### 5. Privacy

 Please respect others privacy.
 Asking personal questions should be done between only you and the person in question.
 Send them a PM if they're available.
-And don't PM them if they set their status as unavailable!
+And don't PM them if they have set their status as unavailable!

 ## Server Rules